shuddha7435/Django-TO-DO-APP/README.md

 # Defining the Todo model

-Let’s create a model to define how the Todo items should be stored in the database, open the todo/models.py file and update it with this snippet:
+We will now create a model to define how the Todo items should be stored in the database, open the todo/models.py file and update it with this snippet:

 ```
 # todo/models.py